John Kobal: Biography

 Iwan Kobal (named after his father) was born in Linz, Austria.
 The family emigrated to Canada when Kobal was ten and settled in Ottawa.

 Kobal had a short-lived career as an actor in early 1960s London.
 He was an inveterate collector: magazines, postcards, pictures, any movie memorabilia.
 It was a chance encounter with Marlene Dietrich in Montreal, Canada in the late 1950s that led Kobal to develop his affection for the Golden Age of Hollywood.
 He used his contacts from a BBC freelance appointment in New York from 1964 to acquire Hollywood related photographs, and start The Kobal Collection, eventually numbering about 500,000 images dating from the end of the silent era to contemporary movies.

-The author of 30 books, Kobal is credited with essentially 'rediscovering' the great Hollywood Studio photographers – including George Hurrell, Laszlo Willinger, Clarence Sinclair Bull, Ted Allan - who were employed by the movie studios to create the glamorous, iconic portraits of the most famous and intriguing stars of the day that now epitomise Hollywood.
+The author of 30 books, Kobal is credited by some for 'rediscovering' the great Hollywood Studio photographers – including George Hurrell, Laszlo Willinger, Clarence Sinclair Bull, Ted Allan - who were employed by the movie studios to create portraits of their stars.

 Kobal was responsible for organizing the first exhibition of Hollywood related photographs at London's Victoria and Albert Museum in 1974.
-He reunited these forgotten artists with their original negatives and produced new prints for many subsequent exhibitions mounted worldwide at, amongst others, National Portrait Gallery, London; Museum of Modern Art, New York; National Portrait Gallery, Washington DC and LA County Museum, Los Angeles.
+He reunited these forgotten artists with their original negatives and produced new prints for many subsequent exhibitions mounted worldwide at, amongst others, National Portrait Gallery, London; Museum of Modern Art, New York; National Portrait Gallery (United States), and Los Angeles County Museum of Art.

 The critic John Russell Taylor has described Kobal's contribution to film studies as "unique" and added "Serendipity played some part in this too: by accident, John's timing was spot on.
 When he became interested in the men behind the images, almost all of them were still alive and reachable.
 But it was John who realized their importance, sought them out, and was ready to acquire, preserve and protect hundreds of the original negatives at a time when no one else gave a damn about them.
 For those who knew him, John regularly tops their lists of "The Most Memorable Person I Ever Met".
 For those who didn't, one can best quote Sir Christopher Wren's tombstone: If You Seek His Monument, Look Around You."

 Kobal died aged 51 of HIV-related pneumonia in London.

 His final biography, The Lost World of DeMille (University Press of Mississippi), was not published until 2019.